'Crazy' Saudi oil price cuts seen reigniting market share war with Russia

 Asian buyers are currently spoilt for choice as the arbitrage windows for oil from Europe, Africa and the Americas have opened after Brent's premium to Dubai narrowed sharply and tanker freight rates slumped from January highs.

-"It is not clear just how responsive the U.S. shale producers will be since significant volume is locked into price put options and large producers such as ExxonMobil
+"It is not clear just how responsive the US shale producers will be since significant volume is locked into price put options and large producers such as ExxonMobil and Chevron have deep pockets on their own balance sheets and so will not have to respond immediately with output cuts," Doshi said.

 Prompt prices are also expected to fall more than those in future months, widening a market structure known as contango that will encourage traders to store oil, traders said.